 Generate summaries from notes for a given time period and saves to notes; show heatmap of when tasks were completed.
 Click link for more details and settings.

 track habits: for example, show when this week I've managed to #closedmyrings or #tookMeds?
+This is written into, and shown in, a NP note.

 show your progress over the last 2 weeks against your goal of getting an average 8 hours @sleep